 While no longer built into official housing policy, those practices remain very much in place today.

 1971–Present: The War on Drugs and Mass Incarceration

 In 2012, Michelle Alexander wrote a book that changed everything.
-Prior to that, we were largely oblivious to the blatantly racist nature of the War on Drugs and the system of mass incarceration that characterizes our criminal justice system.
-Sure, a careful observer with an open mind could recognize that our criminal justice system racially profiles black people.
-But until Michelle Alexander wrote The New Jim Crow, we did not understand the extent to which our criminal justice system deliberately targets black people.
+Prior to her book, as a society we were largely oblivious to the blatantly racist nature of the War on Drugs and the system of mass incarceration that characterizes our criminal justice system.
+Sure, a careful observer with an open mind could recognize that our criminal justice system racially profiles Black people.
+But as Alexander details in the introduction to The New Jim Crow, even lifelong activists and ACLU lawyers, long focused on affirmative action, hadn’t fully recognized the extent to which our criminal justice system deliberately targets Black people.

 Proving this fact to be true is not something I can do in this space.
 This is a good place to start.
 But if you really want to understand the reality that the War on Drugs and mass incarceration are, in every way, a new version of Jim Crow—in the exact same way that convict leasing and debt peonage were new versions of slavery—then you have to read the book.
 And when you’re done, read Ian Haney López’s book, Dog Whistle Politics, which will completely change the way you think not only of racial issues, but also of American politics.

-But to whet your appetite, consider this mind-numbing statistic: Whites and blacks use drugs at about the same rate, and blacks sell drugs at equal or lower rates than whites—and yet today in America, blacks are incarcerated for drug charges at 10 times the rate of whites.
+But to whet your appetite, consider this mind-numbing statistic: Whites and Blacks use drugs at about the same rate, and Blacks sell drugs at equal or lower rates than whites—and yet today in America, Blacks are incarcerated for drug charges at more than 10 times the rate of whites.